MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/use-microsoft-teams-with-remote-assist.md

 2. Select the screen you want to share.

 > [!NOTE]
 > You can only share one application or screen at a time.
-If you want to share a different screen, stop sharing, select a different screen, and then start sharing again.
+If you want to share a different screen, select the **Close share tray** button to stop sharing, select a different screen, and then start sharing again.

 ### See also
 [User Guide](user-guide.md)<br/>